 Where the SCCs apply in accordance with Paragraph 6 to the Addendum each of the Parties is hereby deemed to have signed the SCCs at the relevant signature block in Annex I to the Appendix to the SCCs.

-Module One of the SCCs applies to any Restricted Transfer involving Processing of Personal Data in respect of which Company is a Controller and data exporter, and Partner is a Controller and data importer.
+Module Two of the SCCs applies to any Restricted Transfer involving Processing of Personal Data in respect of which Company is a Controller and data exporter, and Partner is a Processor and data importer.

 POPULATION OF THE BODY OF THE SCCs